Cathedral Rock Weddings and Elopements in Sedona, Arizona

 • Hiking poles (optional, but very useful coming down the slick rock)

 Monday-Wednesday: The main trailhead parking is extremely busy, so plan on having to circle and snag a spot as hikers finish their descent.
 It requires a Red Rock Parking Pass which can be purchased ahead of time, or with credit card through a machine at the trailhead.
 The America the Beautiful pass it also covers parking.
+There is no street parking.

 9 Comments